tidymodels/tidymodels.org/contribute/index.html.md

 ## Answer questions

-You can help others use and learn tidymodels by answering questions on the [RStudio community site](https://community.rstudio.com/tag/tidymodels), [Stack Overflow](https://stackoverflow.com/questions/tagged/tidymodels?sort=newest), and [Bluesky](https://bsky.app/search?q=%23tidymodels).
+You can help others use and learn tidymodels by answering questions on the [Posit Community site](https://forum.posit.co/tag/tidymodels), [Stack Overflow](https://stackoverflow.com/questions/tagged/tidymodels?sort=newest), and [Bluesky](https://bsky.app/search?q=%23tidymodels).
 Many people asking for help with tidymodels don't know what a [reprex](https://www.tidyverse.org/help#reprex) is or how to craft one.
 Acknowledging an individual's problem, showing them how to build a reprex, and pointing them to helpful resources are all enormously beneficial, even if you don't immediately solve their problem.

 Remember that while you might have seen a problem a hundred times before, it's new to the person asking it.
 Be patient, polite, and empathic.